schell/glucose/gristle/README.md

 shader at the type level to use downstream during buffering and uniform updates.
 Lastly, it abstracts over shader code written for opengl and webgl.

+The entire language is not supported, though you can easy use the `nxt` and `acc` functions to push your own glsl into the pipeline, typechecking only what you want.

+The resulting source is pretty and human readable, even debuggable without sourcemapping.

 ## example

 ```haskell